eclipse/microprofile-marketing/.github/ISSUE_TEMPLATE/MicroProfiler Activity Announcement.md

 ---
-name: MicroProfiler Activity Highlight
+name: MicroProfiler Activity Announcement
 about: The arrival of session/activities tickets 2 weeks before the event have a greater chance to be processed.
 MicroProfile social media is 100% run by volunteer MicroProfilers.
-title: "[Social Media] Name of Activity - Talk]"
+title: "[Social Media] Name of Activity]"
 labels: Sessions
 ---